 Long-term thinking means building a brand to make Yahoo! a must-go online destination, rather than just using arbitrage calculations to buy clicks on Google.
 It means giving European users a higher quality user experience and prioritising the products users want rather than executive whims

-Redesign performance and incentive schemes: This is only any good if it is tied into the right measurements and I don't think that Garlinghouse has got these measures ri
+Redesign performance and incentive schemes: This is only any good if it is tied into the right measurements and I don't think that Garlinghouse has got these measures right.

-at paragraph, its not about doing the best for the company, its about building his empire in the face of worthy opponents like Jeff Weiner who heads-up
+Garlinghouse blew it at that paragraph, its not about doing the best for the company, its about building his empire in the face of worthy opponents like Jeff Weiner who heads-up Search.

 It would make more sense to put Communications mail product and all the communities products into Search alongside desktop search.

 Finally being a marketing person I was horrified to see such a high profile marketing gaff 'I love Yahoo!
 I'm proud to admit that I bleed purple and yellow.'
 Yellow has not been an official corporate colour for over a year, somebody please give him a brand guide folder.